How to watch Wonder Woman 1984 streaming on HBO Max this December

 Patty Jenkins, the director of Wonder Woman 1984, really wanted to release the superhero blockbuster in theaters.
 "It's so great on the big screen," Jenkins said this summer during the DC FanDome event.
 "We all worked so hard to bring something that would be a big visual spectacular great time.
 So we're going to stick it out.
 We believe in putting it in the cinema."

 But even superheroes can't defeat the coronavirus pandemic.
-In mid-November, the filmmakers announced a Christmas surprise: Wonder Woman 1984, which stars Gal Gadot and Chris Pine, will be available for HBO Max subscribers to watch at no extra charge on Dec.
+In mid-November, the filmmakers announced a Christmas surprise: Wonder Woman 1984, which stars Gal Gadot and Chris Pine, will be available for HBO Max ($15 at HBO Max) subscribers to watch at no extra charge on Dec.
 25, the same day it opens in theaters.

 How to watch Wonder Woman 1984 from home